gustavopsantos/Reflex/README.md

 It's a  `ReflexSettings` scriptable object instance, named `ReflexSettings` that should live inside a `Resources` folder.
 It can be created by asset menu item Assets → Create → Reflex → Settings.

-Currently, logging verbosity is configured in this file, and default value is set to `Info`
+- logging verbosity is configured in this asset, and default value is set to `Info`
+- the list of ProjectScopes is also configured in this asset, and default value is empty

-> Non-obligatory to have but projects without it will fallback using default settings
+> ReflexSettings asset is obligatory to have

 ---